 Duluth and Superior together make up a fairly large college community, with nearly 25,000 students enrolled in six area colleges and universities as well as online programs.

-With a population that large, some students need help with chemical dependency treatment.
+With a population that large, some students need help with substance use disorder.
 Others are making the transition to successful lives after involvement with criminal behavior, which often has been complicated by substance abuse.

 Enter the CLEAN program, a nine-year-old sober living environment that also provides treatment assistance and other support for college students in the region.
 The innovative program, initiated at the College of St. Scholastica and still based there, now offers residential and support services to 51 college students or prospective students studying on multiple campuses and online as they try to better themselves through education.

 Recently, CLEAN awarded the Duluth Bethel with one of its first Community Partnership Awards for the Bethel’s work to identify students who would benefit from CLEAN and providing support for CLEAN participants.
 Bethel Executive Director Dennis Cummings attended the CLEAN gala event May 5 and accepted the award on behalf of the organization.
 Duluth’s Center for Alcoholism and Drug Treatment also received a Community Partnership Award.